Intuition is one of humankind’s most important skills.

 Scientific research has proven that when you experience moments of intuition, you really should listen to what your instincts are telling you.

-That’s because we have set up a false-positive feedback in our minds.
+Through evolution, humans have created a false-positive feedback in our minds.
 When we remember moments of intuition we tend to remember the times our intuition was accurate.
 I remember when my moment of intuition from above, when I knew my mother was calling and that something had gone wrong with my dad.
 But I am more likely to remember that event than to remember all the times my intuition was wrong.

-Because we are more likely to remember the times out intuition was correct we come to expect our intuition to be correct even though it often is not.
-So when you tap into your intuition, using the meditation for intuition that I’ll cover in a sec, be sure that you do not always presume your intuition is correct.
-Because your intuition will be wrong often enough, just as your thoughts are often wrong.
+Because we are more likely to remember the times our intuition was correct we come to expect our intuition to be correct even though it often is not.

 How To Use Your Intuition